The Facts

 Some of our rangatahi are neurodiverse.
 This means they process information, regulate emotions and respond to situations in different ways.
 Take some time to consider this when identifying concerning or harmful sexual behaviour.
 It may also be worth considering these unique learning patterns when looking at responding and moving forward.

-Cultural Considerations
+Identity and Cultural Considerations

 Trauma Informed Responses